Skip to main content

 What formats can you export Trello to?

-• CSV - For use in other spreadsheet tools eg Apple’s Numbers, or for entering into another application
+• CSV - for use in other spreadsheet tools, e.g. Google Sheets, or for entering into another application.

-• PDF - a popular and print-ready visual format with rich features
+• PDF - a popular and print-ready visual format with rich features, great for sharing a visual representation of your board.

-• Image (eg .png or .jpeg) - a standard image file
+• Image (PNG) - a standard image file, great for embedding into presentations.

 • JSON - often used for development purposes or for inputting data into another system.